 So, if you really want your bag to be as comfortable as possible then you might want to look into backpacks that come in multiple size options.

-Additionally, a few companies are starting to offer backpacks with female-specific designs — which usually means the shoulder straps are shaped to better fit the female anatomy.
+Additionally, a few companies offer backpacks with female-specific designs — which usually means the shoulder straps are shaped to fit women better.
 Again, plenty of women have no issues with unisex backpacks so don’t worry too much if your perfect bag doesn’t have a “female” version.
 To learn more, check out my guide to the best travel backpacks for women.

 Recommended Women-Specific Travel Backpacks: